 According to the American Psychiatric Association (APA), EMDR therapy has been shown to be very effective for trauma symptoms and symptoms of PTSD, both acute and chronic.
 Because the treatment uses visualization techniques over talking, it is particularly effective for those that have trouble speaking about the trauma they faced.
 The APA has also stated that more study is required to further understand the effects of EMDR therapy over time.

-More information is available at our Geneva, IL office, but as you will see, there are a lot of benefits to be gained by going with EMDR for PTSD.
+More information is available, but as you will see, there are a lot of benefits to be gained by going with EMDR for PTSD.
 Do not hesitate to call the professionals at Braden Counseling Center if you feel you are suffering from PTSD.

 How We Can Be Reached